getbrevo/brevo-ruby/docs/ContactsApi.md

 Get a contact's details

-Along with the contact details, this endpoint will show the statistics of contact for the recent 90 days by default.
-To fetch the earlier statistics, please use Get contact campaign stats (https://developers.brevo.com/reference/contacts-7#getcontactstats) endpoint with the appropriate date ranges.
+There are 2 ways to get a contact <br><br> Option 1- https://api.brevo.com/v3/contacts/{identifier} <br><br> Option 2- https://api.brevo.com/v3/contacts/{identifier}?identifierType={} <br> <br> Option 1 only works if identifierType is email_id (for EMAIL), phone_id (for SMS) or contact_id (for ID of the contact),where you can directly pass the value of EMAIL, SMS and ID of the contact.   <br><br> Option 2 works for all identifierType, use email_id for EMAIL attribute, phone_id for SMS attribute, contact_id for ID of the contact, ext_id for EXT_ID attribute, whatsapp_id for WHATSAPP attribute, landline_number_id for LANDLINE_NUMBER attribute <br><br>Along with the contact details, this endpoint will show the statistics of contact for the recent 90 days by default.
+To fetch the earlier statistics, please use Get contact campaign stats ``https://developers.brevo.com/reference/contacts-7#getcontactstats`` endpoint with the appropriate date ranges.

 ### Example
 ```ruby